Part One - Caelan's Sowing of Seeds

 The man bowed deeply once again as he outstretched his arm toward the door.
 My father smiled kindly at the man and led my mother and I down the bridge of lamps toward the manor.
 He pushed back the wooden doors and stepped inside.

 Inside, the manor was as dreary as it had looked on the outside.
-Small candles, and oil lamps were lit in an attempt to light the otherwise dim and dark interior.
-The first and most obvious thing I had noticed was the large, wooden staircase in the middle of the room.
-It was a grand staircase, fitting in the house of a King.
-At either side of the staircase sat two flat-leaved plants, probably there to an some colour to the otherwise dark and dull room.
+Small candles and oil lamps were lit to light the otherwise dim interior.
+The first and most obvious thing I had noticed was the grand wooden staircase in the middle of the room.
+It was a beautifully graceful thing, fitting for the abode of a King.
+At either side of the staircase sat two flat-leaved plants, probably there to add some colour to the otherwise dull room.

-To the left and right side of the room sat two dark, velvet, heart-shaped settees, with small square wooden tables next to them.
-On each little table sat a cluster of small, lit candles.
+To the left and right side of the room sat two dark velvet settees, with small square wooden tables next to them.
+On each little table sat a cluster of small lit candles.

-Around the room, I noticed that there were several portraits of a dark-haired family, or of the young children, and even one of a dark-haired couple.
+Around the room, I noticed that there were several portraits of a pale-haired family, some with spiralled curls springing about their faces, of young children, and even one of a dark-haired couple.
 These people were unrecognisable to me.

-I did, however, find myself staring at a portrait of the fair-haired young girl, who, in the painting, was around my age, as was the young male I had seen in another painting.
+I did, however, stare at a portrait of a fair-haired young girl, who, in the painting, was around my age.
+As was the raven-haired adolescent male I had seen in another painting.
 He had looked mischievous, bratty, and arrogant.
 But the young girl had looked shy, but kind.
-She had oval-shaped, steel grey eyes, thick, but well-defined light brown brows, her lips were full, but innocent, her nose small but well structured, high cheekbones and a small chin.
-Her fair hair, that looked to be quite thick and heavy, was woven into a wide braid and brought over her shoulder.
-It had streaks of light brown through it, and I assumed it to be quite long because the ends were not seen in the portrait, nor was what she was wearing, beyond a black lace collar around her neck.
-I thought that she had looked like a porcelain doll.
+She had oval-shaped, steel-grey eyes, and thick, but well-defined light brown brows.
+Her lips were full but innocent, her nose small but well structured, with high cheekbones and a small chin.
+Her fair hair looked to be quite heavy.
+It was woven into a wide braid and brought over her shoulder.
+It had streaks of light brown through it, and I assumed it to be quite long because I did not see the ends in the portrait.
+Nor was what she was wearing, beyond a black lace collar around her neck.
+I thought she had looked like a porcelain doll.